GMAT 2018 PATTERN & SYLLABUS

-Graduate Management Admission Test popularly known as GMAT is conducted for admission into MBA.
+Graduate Management Admission Test popularly known as GMAC is conducted for admission into MBA.
 The conducting authority is GMAC (an association formed by 9 business schools).
-At present 21,00 B-Schools accept the GMAT score offering around 5900 programs.The GMAT pattern includes 4 sections namely Analytical Writing Assessment, Integrated Reasoning, Quantitative and Verbal Section.
+At present 21,00 B-Schools accept the GMAC score offering around 5900 programs.The GMAC pattern includes 4 sections namely Analytical Writing Assessment, Integrated Reasoning, Quantitative and Verbal Section.
 Test takers are given 3 hours 30 minutes to complete the exam.Candidates can check different sections along with some sample questions and important topics in this article.

 |Test Section||Number of Questions||Type of Questions||Allocated Time|

 |Integrated Reasoning||12 questions||Multi Source Reasoning Graphics Interpretation Two part Analysis Table Analysis||30 minutes|

 |Quantitative||37 questions||Data Sufficiency Problem Solving||75 minutes|

 |Verbal||41 questions||Reading Comprehension Critical Reasoning Sentence Correction||75 minutes|

 This section deals with how efficiently test takers can think , analyses and communicate their ideas.
 Questions will be given , test takers have to the reason behind the given argument and write the judgment.